-Alternatively, you can add the uplink.loads.install() or uplink.dumps.install() decorator to register the converter function as a default converter, meaning the converter will be included automatically with any consumer instance and doesn't need to be explicitly provided through the :py:obj:converter parameter:
+Alternatively, you can add the @install decorator to register the converter function as a default converter, meaning the converter will be included automatically with any consumer instance and doesn't need to be explicitly provided through the :py:obj:converter parameter:

 '''

+from uplink import install, loads

 Register the function as a default loader for the given model class.

-@loads.install
+@install

 @loads.from_json(Model)

 def load_model_from_json(model_type, json):

 ...

 '''

+'''

+class uplink.loads (base_class, annotations=())

-class uplink.loads(base_class, annotations=()) Builds a custom object deserializer.
+Builds a custom object deserializer.

+'''